 Young parents, parental leave and gender equality

-Based on the findings of the overview, a research article will be prepared to be published in a scientific journal.
+Based on the findings of the overview, a research article (in Finnish) have been published in a the Finnish Youth Research Network.
 The overview is also expected to lead to further applications to produce new research on the take-up and consequences of parental leave by young people.